nitramnek/Phase-1-Independent-Project/README.md

 ## User Story

-* Sign in to the application to start using.
+* Doctor sign in to load the dash board.
+* Select Patient to load patient info Chart.
-* Add patients symptoms to the application.
+* Add patients symptoms to Patient Chart.
-* Return Patients Diagnosis .
+* Submit to return patients diagnosis.

 ## Setup and Installation
 To get the project .......